Skip to main content

 If This Didn’t Work

-Try these three alternatives if “undermentioned” feels clunky.
+Try these three alternatives if “undermentioned” feels unnatural.

 • Use “following” instead.
-It’s more common and clearer:
+It's clearer and way more common:

 The following guidelines update Q3 2026 policies.

 • Restructure the sentence.
-Move the reference forward to avoid the entire issue:
+Move the reference forward to avoid the whole issue:

 Q3 2026 policy updates are detailed below.